A Survey on Video Diffusion Models: Video Understanding

-DiffPose~\cite{feng2023diffpose} addresses the problem of video-based human pose estimation by formulating it as a conditional heatmap generation task.
-Conditioned on the features generated in each denoising step, the method introduces a Spatio-Temporal representation learner that aggregates visual features across frames.
-Furthermore, a lookup-based multi-scale feature interaction mechanism is presented to create correlations across multiple scales for local joints and global contexts.
-This technique produces refined representations for keypoint regions.
+$\bullet$ \textbf{Video Pose Estimation} DiffPose~\cite{feng2023diffpose} tackles video-based human pose estimation by treating it as a conditional heatmap generation task.
+It uses a Spatio-Temporal representation learner to aggregate features across frames and a multi-scale feature interaction mechanism to refine keypoint representations by establishing correlations across different scales.